-You may earn advance placement beyond the first course—Music Theory and Application (PW-111)—by achieving a satisfactory score on the Harmony and Arranging portions of the ESPA.
+You may earn advance placement beyond the first course—PW-111: Music Theory and Application—by achieving a satisfactory score on the Harmony and Arranging portions of the ESPA.

-1. The student will be literate in the fundamentals of contemporary music theory (note identification, intervals, chord spelling to the 13th, scale construction including (diatonic scales, modes, non-diatonic scales).
+- Develop literacy in the fundamentals of contemporary music theory (note identification, intervals, chord spelling to the 13th, scale construction including (diatonic scales, modes, non-diatonic scales);

-2. The student will know and be able to recognize the basic chord progressions of contemporary popular music (major diatonic with chromatic embellishments, minor diatonic with chromatic embellishments, modal with chromatic embellishments) in written form.
+- Recognize the basic chord progressions of contemporary popular music (major diatonic with chromatic embellishments, minor diatonic with chromatic embellishments, modal with chromatic embellishments) in written form;

-3. The student will be able to analyze the chord progressions of popular songs in a variety of styles by employing Roman numeral and graphical analysis.
+- Analyze the chord progressions of popular songs in a variety of styles by employing Roman numeral and graphical analysis;

-4. The student will be able to express harmonic functions as chord scales and notate them correctly.
+- Express harmonic functions as chord scales and notate them correctly;

-5. The student will be able to reduce a written musical arrangement to a lead sheet using standard chord symbols.
+- Reduce a written musical arrangement to a lead sheet using standard chord symbols;

-6. The student will be able to realize harmony represented by standard chord symbols in written form through a variety of voice leading techniques (i.e. 4-way close, guide tone lines, spread voicings, hybrids, etc.).
+- Realize harmony represented by standard chord symbols in written form through a variety of voice leading techniques (i.e. 4-way close, guide tone lines, spread voicings, hybrids, etc.);

-7. The student will be able to analyze the harmonic implications of a given melody.
+- Analyze the harmonic implications of a given melody;

-8. The student will be able to harmonize a given melody in a variety of popular styles.
+- Harmonize a given melody in a variety of popular styles; and

 - Compose an original melody and accompanying chord progressions in a variety of popular styles.